 - You can make this recipe meatless by omitting the ground beef.

-- While the sauce in this recipe uses ground beef, you can certainly swap with lean ground turkey.
-You also can make this recipe meatless, omitting the meat entirely for a simple sauce with great flavor.
+- While the sauce in this recipe uses ground beef, you can certainly swap it with lean ground turkey.

 - For a sauce with an extra kick, add a hint (or more, depending on your heat tolerance) of crushed red pepper.

 - For a slightly cheesier sauce, add Parmesan cheese to the sauce as it simmers as well as on top as a garnish.